Some frequently asked questions about St. Luke Union Church are listed below.

 Our installed pastor is Reverend Doctor Andrew J. Gifford.
 Read more about our pastor on our staff page.

 What should I wear to a worship service?

 St. Luke Union does not enforce a dress code.
 However, since this question is often asked, adults typically wear casual or business casual clothes, while children often are dressed in something comfortable.
 Congregational members come from a variety of diverse backgrounds, so we encourage you to be yourself.

 Where does funding for St. Luke Union Church come from?

 St. Luke Union Church is completely funded by the voluntary donations of its members.
 Visit our forms page to view a copy of our most recent annual report.

 If you have additional questions, please contact us to speak with a friendly St. Luke Union Church representative, or learn more about our Vision and Ministry Council and explore the history of St. Luke Union Church.

-What if I wish to become a member of St Luke Union Church?
-Pastor Andy holds new member classes serveral times a year where he and other members of the church meet three separate times.
+What if I wish to become a member of St. Luke Union Church?
+Pastor Andy holds new member classes several times a year where he and other members of the church meet three separate times.
 These meeting are used to get to know one another, come to a better understanding of our church’s way of ministry, and to answer any questions persons should have.